|Outlaw / Private Fields Playing paintball in your backyard or other non-business run field|

 Honey badger don't care!
 Honey badger don't give a @#$%.

 Shipped price is valid to domestic buyers and will be USPS priority.
 International buyers are welcome, but will cover additional costs.
-Purchase of insurance is the buyers option.
-I will help out in the event of any shipping issues, but I will assume no financial responsibility once the package ships
+Insurance costs are included.
+If you prefer an uninsured package, you the buyer will assume all risk once I ship.

 |Thread Tools||Search this Thread|